yuzu-emu/yuzu-emu.github.io/site/content/help/feature/telemetry.md

 Telemetry is an extremely useful developer tool, as they allow the developer to be more aware of the users' needs and priorities accurately, rather than guessing.
 But it is only as useful as the data obtained, which is why we urge users to not opt-out, so the data can be as accurate and correct as possible.
-Just as innacurate measurements can damage a device during calibration, innacurate statistical data will only cause damage to yuzu.
+Just as inaccurate measurements can damage a device during calibration, inaccurate statistical data will only cause damage to yuzu.